qavikamal2323/Ai266-spring22/Project/readme.md

-# This is ours Best submissions
+# This is our Best submissions
 # Table of CV accuracy
 | Student Names      | Model |  CV - Score    |  Model Accurcay |  Kaggle Accuracy |
 | -------------| ------------- |  -------------| ------------- |  ------------- |